-The 4.60% Senior Notes due to related party, which collectively total KRW100 billion (US\$92 million) at inception, accrue 4.60% interest quarterly on the outstanding principal amount until maturity.
-Interest and principal are due in full at maturity (May 27, 2024).
+The 4.60% Senior Notes with affiliates which collectively total KRW100 billion (US\$86 million) accrues 4.60% interest quarterly on the outstanding principal amount until maturity.
+Interest and principal are due in full when the notes mature in May 27, 2024.